derektypist/working-tribute-page/README.md

 - Month (e.g. June)
 - Grades (e.g. B in Chemistry)

+In [Belgium 1982](pdf/belgium-1982.pdf), for example, there is information in terms of:

+- Invoice
+- Information Sheet on De Haan Holiday Village

 Organising principle is timeline.

 An object array called timeline has the structure of the form: